— Topics —

 The bottom line

 (1) Just as the phrase "to gain weight" has two meanings, "to lose weight" also has two meanings.
-To avoid rebounding, the base weight (set weight) itself must be lowered.
+To avoid rebounding, the set-point weight itself must be lowered.

 (3) In Japan, the "eat a lot and lose weight" diet is all around us, but I think it is not properly recognized, and of course, it is not officially approved as a treatment.
 If it is proven that intestinal starvation causes people to gain weight, I'd like to believe that the meaning of "eating a lot and losing weight" will be properly understood.